Frequently Asked Questions

 If you’re storing weekend fun gear like surfboards and camping equipment that you’ll want to access more often, consider a unit with drive-up access.
-If you’re storing things you won’t need to access as often, like family heirlooms or antiques, a drive-up unit may not be an essential.
+If you’re storing things you won’t need to access as often, like family heirlooms or antiques, a drive-up unit may not be essential.
 Indoor units can also be cost-effective compared to drive-up units.

 Can I rent a storage unit online?

 To rent a storage unit with us, you won’t even have to pick up the phone or get in your car.
-With our contactless eRental, you can pick the perfect space for you online and move in right away.
+With our contactless e-Rental, you can pick the perfect space for you online and move in right away.
 Skip the wait and the hassle and rent online to start storing faster.
-If you’d rather go in person to tour the facility, give them a call to set up a time to come by and check it out.
+If you’d rather go in person to tour the facility, give us a call to set up a time to come by and check it out.

 Is the storage unit for personal or business needs?